blbergwall/Folsten/folsten.md

 # Folsten Region

 Folsten is a region to host D&D 5E role playing scenarios in.
+This document and the accompanying [map](folsten.jpg) provide high level setting information for adventures.

 ## Base Setting